Skip to main content

 The honest gap parents flag, and the resort's marketing quietly glosses over, is childcare.
 Jasná doesn't have a resort-run crèche.
 If you've got a toddler who isn't ready for ski school, you're arranging babysitting through your hotel or bringing reinforcements.
 For a resort that markets itself heavily to families, this is a real miss.
 Hotel Strachan Family Jasná has a playground and family rooms, but supervised care isn't part of the deal.
 Plan accordingly.

 Experienced families share one tip more than any other: book everything through GoPass online in advance.
 Lift passes drop from €59 to €39 for adults.
 Accommodation packages bundle passes and water parks.
-The price difference between a family that pre-books and one that walks up to the ticket window is genuinely hundreds of euros over a week.
+The price difference between a family that pre-books and one that walks up to the ticket window is hundreds of euros over a week.
 That's not a "nice savings," it's a different trip entirely.

 Common Questions